yeasy/docker-compose-files/README.md

 ## mongo_cluster
 Start 3 mongo instance to make a replica set.

+## mongo-elasticsearch
+Start mongo (as cluster) and elasticsearch, use a mongo-connector to sync the data from mongo to elasticsearch.

 ## mongo_webui
 Start 1 mongo instance and a mongo-express web tool to watch it.